AravindSuresh12/GntR-Switch/README.md

-This is a systems biology ML model which predicts responses for gene regulation in a genetic circuit.
-This mechanistic model predicts the transcriptional and translational dynamics present in the circuit.
+This is a Systems Biology ML model which predicts the response of a genetic full switch circuit to various gluconate concentrations .
+This mechanistic model predicts the transcriptional and translational dynamics of multiple genes in a cell free system.

 WORK UNDER PROGRESS...